ilius/pyglossary/README.md

 	`python3 main.py --help`

-	You may have to give `--no-progress-bar` option in Windows when converting glossaries (because the progress bar does not work properly in Windows command window)

 When you run the program without any command line arguments or options, PyGlossary tries to find PyGI, if it's installed, opens the Gtk3-based